-For the three months ended May 31, 2010, the increase in interest and credit facility expense is primarily attributable to an increase in the interest rate on our credit facility from the commercial paper rate plus 70 basis points to the greater of the commercial paper rate and our lender's prime rate plus 4.00% plus a default rate of 2.00%, as a result of our July 30, 2009 event of default (please see "-Financial Condition, Liquidity and Capital Resources" below for more information).
-For the three months ended May 31, 2010, the weighted average interest rate on the Revolving Facility was 9.25% compared to 3.85% for the three months ended May 31, 2009.
+For the three months ended May 31, 2010, the increase in interest and credit facility expense is primarily attributable to an increase in the interest rate on our revolving securitized credit facility with Deutsche Bank AG, New York Branch from the commercial paper rate plus 70 basis points to the greater of the commercial paper rate and Deutsche Bank's prime rate plus 4.00% plus a default rate of 2.00%, as a result of our July 30, 2009 event of default (please see "- Financial Condition, Liquidity and Capital Resources" below for more information).
+For the three months ended May 31, 2010, the weighted average interest rate on the revolving securitized credit facility with Deutsche Bank AG, New York Branch was 9.25% compared to 3.85% for the three months ended May 31, 2009.